Post-Filing Timeline

 Your weekly benefit amount:

-- Calculated from highest-earning quarter
+- Calculated from your highest-earning quarter in the base period

-- Approximately 60-70% of gross weekly pay
+- Approximately 60-70% of that quarter's gross weekly earnings

-- Maximum weekly benefit: $1,620 (2026)
+- Maximum weekly benefit: $1,765 (2026)

 Use our Calculator to estimate your benefit.